safwbdev/todolist-react/README.md

 ## FRONTEND

-Go into the froontend directory on your terminal, and run the following command:
+Go into the frontend directory on your terminal, and run the following command:

 ### `npm start`